Jordan Romano: Professional career

+Toronto Blue Jays

+Minor leagues

 Romano was selected in the tenth round of the 2014 Major League Baseball draft by the Toronto Blue Jays.
 He received a $25,000 signing bonus and was assigned to the Rookie-level Gulf Coast League Blue Jays.
 After making two appearances, he was promoted to the Bluefield Blue Jays of the Rookie-Advanced Appalachian League, where he finished the 2014 season.
 In 13 total appearances, Romano posted a 1–1 record, 1.93 ERA, and 34 strikeouts in 28 innings pitched.
 During spring training for the 2015 season, Romano tore his ulnar collateral ligament, and in April he underwent Tommy John surgery.
 Due to the procedure, he missed the entire 2015 minor league season.
-Romano was assigned to the Lansing Lugnuts of the Class-A Midwest League at the start of the 2016 season, and was activated off the disabled list on June 13, 2016, to make the first start of his professional career.
+Romano was assigned to the Lansing Lugnuts of the Single-A Midwest League at the start of the 2016 season, and was activated off the disabled list on June 13, 2016, to make the first start of his professional career.
 In the start, he held the Great Lakes Loons to two hits while striking out seven in a 4–1 complete game win.
 Romano finished the 2016 season with a 3–2 record, 2.11 ERA, and 72 strikeouts in 722/3 innings pitched.
 He spent the entire 2017 minor league season with the Dunedin Blue Jays of the Advanced-A Florida State League, and pitched to a 7–5 record, 3.39 ERA, and 138 strikeouts in 138 innings.

 In 2018, the Blue Jays invited Romano to spring training.
 He began the season with the New Hampshire Fisher Cats of the Double-A Eastern League.
-On May 16, Romano pitched six no-hit inning against the Hartford Yard Goats, and became the first pitcher in the minors to reach seven wins.
+On May 16, Romano pitched six no-hit innings against the Hartford Yard Goats, and became the first pitcher in the minors to reach seven wins.
 After reaching an 8–0 record with a 2.04 ERA, Romano was promoted to the Triple-A Buffalo Bisons on May 27.

 On December 13, 2018, Romano was taken third overall in the Rule 5 draft by the Chicago White Sox and was immediately traded to the Texas Rangers for cash considerations.
 On March 24, 2019, he was returned to the Blue Jays.

+Major leagues

-He opened the 2019 season back with Buffalo.
+Romano opened the 2019 season back with Buffalo.
 On June 12, his contract was selected and he was called up to the major leagues for the first time.
 He made his major league debut that night, pitching a scoreless 7th inning in an 8–6 victory over the Baltimore Orioles and collecting his first major league strikeout against Pedro Severino.